bubbapang/personal-site/README.md

 # Adam Pangelinan's Personal Site

 This repository contains the code for my personal website.
-The website is made up of six main pages: Home, About, Now, Portfolio, Essays, and Contact.
+The website is made up of six main pages: Home, Story, Now, Portfolio, Essays, and Contact.

 ## Pages

 - **Home**: The homepage introduces visitors to the site.
 It contains a brief introduction and provides links to the other pages on the site.

-- **About**: The about page gives more detailed information about me, including my professional background and personal interests.
+- **Story**: The story page gives more detailed information story me, including my professional background and personal interests.

 - **Now**: The now page provides an update on what I'm currently doing or working on.